starwindz/PyBerzerk/README.md

 ----------

 **REQUIREMENTS:**
-Before running the game, make sure you have [Python v2.7](http://www.python.org/download/) installed.
-You will also need to install [Pygame v1.9.1](http://www.pygame.org/download.shtml), as the game will not run without it.
+Before running the game, please make sure you have [Python v3.x](http://www.python.org/download/) installed.
+You will also need to install the latest version of [PyGame](http://www.pygame.org/download.shtml).
+You can install PyGame too by entering `pip install pygame` on console window.

-From the command line: python pyberzerk.py

-> **NOTE:** This game has not been tested on Python 3.x

 **GAME PLAY:**
 Use the **ARROW** key(s) to navigate the player through a maze filled with robots who have an extreme dislike for humanoids.
-Hold the **SPACEBAR** and press **ARROW** key(s) to fire player's laser weapon.
+Hold the **LEFT CONTROL** and press **ARROW** key(s) to fire player's laser weapon.
 The player can be killed by being blasted by a robot, running into a robot, exploding robot shrapnel, coming into contact with the electrified maze walls or being touched by Evil Otto(bouncing smiley face).

 <table>
  <tr>